Mercury Silver Fillings…are they safe?

 Dental schools still teach dentists to use mercury amalgam (silver) fillings and the American Dental Association (ADA) continues to tell the public they are safe.
 But recently more and more questions have been raised about the safety of the mercury vapor released from amalgam fillings by various forms of stimulation.
 This has resulted in a controversy and an ongoing debate about them – with some dentists saying they are safe and some saying they aren’t.
 This has now evolved to the point where over 50% of practicing dentists are no longer putting mercury amalgam fillings in their patients’ teeth.
 Many countries have now outlawed the use of dental amalgam to protect their populations.
 In fact, three countries, Norway, Sweden and Denmark have banned the use of these fillings in the dental practice.

 The controversy has also made dentists rethink what they were taught in dental school.
-Dr. Korolewski concluded in 2001 that it would no longer be in the best interest of his patients to offer mercury amalgam as a filling material and his practice became Mercury Free.
-In addition, because it has been proven that unsafe levels of toxic mercury vapor are released when amalgam fillings are unsafely removed, Dr. Korolewski has recently implemented a Mercury Safe removal protocol to protect his patients, his team and himself.
-To that purpose, Dr. Korolewski completed the SMART training (Safe Mercury Amalgam Removal Technique) and is now certified by the IAOMT as Mercury Safe.
+Because it has been proven that unsafe levels of toxic mercury vapor are released when amalgam fillings are unsafely removed, we have recently implemented a Mercury Safe removal protocol to protect our patients and team.

 Unsafe removal of amalgam/silver fillings can generate huge amounts of toxic mercury vapor, easily over 100 times more than the maximum levels of mercury vapor allowed by all government regulatory agencies.
 What really separates Mercury Safe Dentists from those who are ‘only’ Mercury Free, is their understanding that:

 Becoming both a Mercury Free (amalgam/silver filling free) and Mercury Safe dental practice is a decision made by the individual dentist.
-Dr. Korolewski believes that deciding to have your existing mercury amalgam fillings removed and replaced must be your choice, and your choice alone.
+We believe that deciding to have your existing mercury amalgam fillings removed and replaced must be your choice, and your choice alone.

 When old mercury silver fillings are removed, the mercury vapors can spread like a cloud in the treatment room.
 Small particulate crumbs can spray on the dentist, staff and the patient.
 While standard dental suction removes some of this, it is not nearly enough to protect the patient, the dentist and the assistant.
 The room environment can become contaminated, as can the water supply.